HolyBlackCat/LD50-flameline/README.md

 ---

-Currently we're targeting GCC 8.x and Clang 7.0.x.
+Currently we're targeting Clang 8.0.0.
+GCC 8.x is also supported.
 MSVC is not supported.